Siemens Goole: History

 During a period of sustained new train building for the United Kingdom rail network, Siemens announced in March 2018 that it would build a train factory in the UK if it was successful in acquiring new contracts for trains.
 Siemens have already built for the UK market with their Desiro family design which includes the class 185 DMUs, and the class 350 and 450 EMUs among others.
-The company already employs over 4,400 people in the United Kingdom in rail and other transport related roles, with eight purpose built sites that provide rolling stock care.
+The company already employs over 4,400 people in the United Kingdom in rail and other transport related roles, with eight purpose–built sites that provide rolling stock care.

 After searching for a suitable site, Siemens acquired some land in Goole, in the East Riding of Yorkshire, stating that on winning orders, they would build a factory there.
 In June 2018, Siemens were awarded a £1.5 billion contract for 94 tube trains for the Piccadilly line.
 This triggered the plan to build the factory making Siemens the fourth train builder with an actual factory presence in the UK and the third new build factory within eight years.
 Previous to this, the Bombardier factory in Derby was the only UK based train builder.

 The plant will cost £200 million and cover a 67 acre area and employ 700 people in its factory.
 250 jobs will be created in building the factory with a further estimated 1,700 indirect jobs in the supply chain.
 The plant would use an existing siding in Goole that leads to a glass factory to provide access and egress for trains and will be sited on the Goole 36 industrial park adjacent to Junction 36 of the M62 motorway.
 There will be a manufacturing and commissioning site, offices, warehouses, stabling sidings and there is space for a test track to be installed, though what Siemens described as "extensive testing", would take place at their facility in Wildenrath, Germany.
 The buildings would cover 75,000 m2 and the internal lines in the complex would total 12 km.
-Groundbreaking for the factory happened in late 2019, with full opening planned for 2023.
+Groundbreaking for the factory happened in late 2019, with full opening planned for 2023–2024.
+Siemens announced in March 2024 that the plant would start building stock for the Piccadilly Line in April 2024.

 In the £1.5 billion deal, the factory will build the trains in the Inspiro range already in use by other operators and is to replace old Tube stock from 1973.
 The contract details 564 cars to be built (which will be marshalled into 94 trains) with an option of a further 150 trains for the Deep Tube upgrade.
 The initial order is expected to be complete in 2026.
-Over 50% of the trains will be completed at Goole, with some carriages being constructed in Vienna so that the order can be started before the factory at Goole is up and running.
-All the outer shells of the carriages will be built in Austria and then shipped across to Goole for fitting out works.
+80% of the trains will be produced at Goole, up from the half previously planned, with some carriages being constructed in Vienna so that the order can be started before the factory at Goole is up and running.